 Also, typical fatty acid tails are absent from the membranes; instead, repeating five-carbon units are linked end-to-end to form lipid tails longer than the fatty acid tails.
-The result is a lipid mono-layer rather than a bilayer (FIGURE 4.17B).
-This provides an advantage to the hyperthermophiles by preventing a peeling in two of the membrane, which would occur with a typical phospholipid bilayer structure.
+The result can be a lipid bilayer or monolayer (FIGURE 4.17B).
+A monolayer provides an advantage to the hyperthermophiles by preventing a peeling in two of the membrane, which would occur with a typical bilayer structure under high temperature conditions.